Infrastructure

 China Communications Construction Company (CCCC) is putting the finishing touches on the New Kipevu Oil Terminal in Mombasa – with the facility set for a dry run test in March.

-The Sh40 billion terminal will enable the port of Mombasa to handle bigger volumes of fuel products while breathing a new life to a facility that has existed for over 50 years.
+The Sh40 billion terminal will enable the port of Mombasa to handle bigger volumes of fuel products while breathing new life into a facility that has existed for over 50 years.

-The existing terminal can only handle a single medium-size vessel at a time.
+The existing terminal can only handle a single medium-sized vessel at a time.

 Work on the Kipevu Oil Terminal project has been underway since February 2019 as the government seeks to supplement the two existing facilities at Shimanzi and the old Kipevu terminal, which are too small to handle large quantities of imported oil and gas.